Netanyahu, complaining of leaks, ends Iran meeting

 “I have a responsibility toward the citizens of Israel and the security of the state, and therefore I am breaking up this meeting,” Netanyahu said.

-Yedioth Ahronoth, Israel’s biggest-selling newspaper, had quoted an unnamed participant in the security cabinet’s discussions a day earlier as saying: “We heard detailed, disturbing and very troubling information regarding the progress of Iran's nuclear program.”
+Yedioth Ahronoth, Israel’s biggest-selling newspaper, had quoted an unnamed participant in the security cabinet’s discussions a day earlier as saying: “We heard detailed, disturbing and very troubling information regarding the progress of Irans nuclear programme.”

 No date was announced for the group to reconvene to continue to hear an annual intelligence assessment from Israel’s military and security chiefs.